gretaivan/habit-tracker-server/README.md

 # Drink() Sleep() Code() Repeat()
 An app for developers to track their drinking, coding and sleeping habits.
 Ensuring that developers have a healthy code life balance.

+## Features
++ User can register
++ User can login and logout
++ User can create a habit and choose frequency of tracking
++ User can complete task on image click
++ Streak is updated if user completes habit on time

 ## Installation & Usage
 ## Instalation
 + clone the repo